Most MEO satellites are launched for military and commercial use (45.3%) and for the purpose of navigation and global positioning (83.5%).

 Second heaviest equatorial satellite launched into space at 650 kg

-A commercial satellite, O3b FM09 is operated by O3b Networks Ltd. of United Kingdom for the purpose of communications.
+Operated by O3b Networks Ltd. of United Kingdom, O3b FM09 is a commercial satellite launched for the purpose of communications.

 O3b FM09 has a launch mass of 650 kg and navigates with the COSPAR ID 2014-083D and NORAD ID 40351.

-With an orbital eccentricity of 1.73E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 8,063km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 8,068km.
-O3b FM09 takes 288 minutes to orbit the Earth with its self-generated usable power of 1500 watts.
+With an orbital eccentricity of 2.87E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 23,233km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 23,250km.
+It takes 840 minutes to orbit the Earth at an inclination of 56 degrees to the equatorial plane of the Earth.

 Get more insights from these satellite datasets